nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### ConversionException {{since '10.3'}}

 When calling a converter directly though its name, a check is done on its source MIME type to see if it can handle the input blob.
 A ConversionException is thrown if the converter can't handle it.
+This typically avoid having a converter open a format that it doesn't know how to handle.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25840](https://jira.nuxeo.com/browse/NXP-25840).